 Time Reference

-The model 2218 shall include a 1 Kilohertz time reference to provide system response time stamps.
+The Model 2218 shall include a 1 Kilohertz time reference to provide system response time stamps.
 The 1 Kilohertz time reference shall maintain a frequency accuracy of ±0.01 percent (±0.1 counts per second).
 A 32-bit millisecond counter shall be provided for time stamping.
 A timestamp rollover flag set by millisecond counter (MC) rollover shall be cleared only on command.

 Clocking